-In the NW Pacific basin, a statistical-dynamical model similar to SHIPS (section 2), called the Statistical Typhoon Intensity Prediction Scheme [STIPS; Knaff et al., 2005] is being utilized.
+In the NW Pacific basin, a statistical-dynamical model similar to SHIPS (section 2), called the Statistical Typhoon Intensity Prediction Scheme (STIPS; [16]) is being utilized.
 STIPS is run at the Naval Research Laboratory in Monterey and is provided to the JTWC who makes TC intensity forecasts in the western North Pacific, South Pacific, and Indian oceans.
-The version of the STIPS model used in the Northwest Pacific and North Indian oceans uses the square root of the global TCHP fields (www.aoml.noaa.gov/phod/cyclone) calculated along the forecast track as a predictor.
+The version of the STIPS model used in the Northwest Pacific and North Indian oceans uses the global TCHP fields (www.aoml.noaa.gov/phod/cyclone) calculated along the forecast track as a predictor.
 This updated 13 predictor-version of the STIPS model was run in parallel for the last three years with its predecessor, which does not use the TCHP information.
-An independent and homogeneous sample of these parallel forecasts of 63 Northwest Pacific TCs showed that modest improvements in intensity prediction were achieved by using TCHP information was used (Figure 3, center).
+An independent and homogeneous sample of these parallel forecasts of 63 Northwest Pacific TCs showed that modest improvements in intensity prediction were achieved when this TCHP information was used (Fig. 3, center).
 Forecast improvements achieved by using TCHP information were statistically significant in the 24 h to 120 h forecast times.
-Alternatives to address shortcomings in a two layer gravity scheme for TCHP found by Pun et al. [2007] may be partially addressed by using a full three dimensional data assimilation such as the Navy Coupled Ocean Data Assimilation [NCODA; Cummings, 2005].
+Alternatives to address shortcomings in a two layer gravity scheme for TCHP found by [15] may be partially addressed by using a full three dimensional data assimilation, such as the Navy Coupled Ocean Data Assimilation (NCODA) [18].

-The Southern Hemisphere version of STIPS [Knaff and Sampson, 2009] was recently upgraded so that it can use TCHP information.
+The Southern Hemisphere version of STIPS [19] was recently upgraded so that it can use TCHP information.
 Forecasts from this version of the model were run in parallel with the previous version (i.e., not containing TCHP information).
-Preliminary results based on the July 2008- June 2009 Southern Hemisphere tropical cyclone season showed statistically significant improvements of roughly 5% in the TCHP-based intensity forecasts for time periods 24-48 hours, noting that JTWCs forecasts extend through only 48 hours in the Southern Hemisphere.
-While this sample is relatively small and may not be entirely representative, it does show that TCHP information improves objective statistical intensity forecasting in the Southern Hemisphere.
+Preliminary results based on the July 2008- June 2009 Southern Hemisphere tropical cyclone season showed statistically significant improvements of roughly 5% in the TCHP-based intensity forecasts for time periods 24-48 hours, noting that JTWCs forecasts extend through only 48 hours in While this sample is the Southern Hemisphere. relatively small and may not be entirely representative, it does show that TCHP information improves objective statistical intensity forecasting in the Southern Hemisphere.